Q: What will happen if I am admitted and my final average falls below the requirement?

 Q: I am currently a Long Island University Pre-professional student; will I be guaranteed a seat in the Professional Phase of the program?

-There is no guarantee of entry for any level of the PharmD program.
-It is required that all applicants to the Professional Phase of the program, including current LIU students of all majors, apply through PharmCAS before being granted consideration.
+Early Assurance students are guaranteed a seat in the professional phase if they maintain the progression criteria.
+All other applicants to the Professional Phase of the program, including current LIU students of all majors, apply through PharmCAS before being granted consideration.

 Q: I am currently enrolled in a Professional PharmD. program and I want to transfer to Long Island University’s Brooklyn Campus.
 Should I apply through PharmCAS?